JamisonWhite/svn_trunk_to_git_subtree/README.md

 ##Future
-- Find smaller, public SVN repos to use for the examples.
+- Find smaller, public SVN repos to use for the examples
+- Test in different environments
 - Add push to Git remote
 - Add two-way updates